 The vomit vanished.

-I furrowed my brow.
-That was odd.
+I blinked slowly.
 Was I hallucinating?
 I’d never done that before, at least not while drinking.
 It was vaguely worrying, but I couldn’t hold a thought well enough to worry very much.
 Flopping onto the bed, I pulled off my clothes and drifted into darkness.

-Thus begins an adventure that will take Lauren to Croatia, Switzerland, Beirut, the Sinai, and [spoiler redacted] as she explores the mysterious object around her wrist and the mysterious forces that shape who we are.
+Thus begins an adventure that will take Lauren to Croatia, Switzerland, Beirut, the Sinai, and places she definitely never expected as she explores the mysterious object around her wrist and the mysterious forces that shape who we are.

 Here’s a synopsis in the style of mainstream literary fiction: